redox-os/website/content/rsoc.md

 email to [info@redox-os.org](mailto:info@redox-os.org) with the following information, and `[RSoC]` in the subject:

-- Your name, or whatever you would like to be referred to
+- Your name, or whatever you would like to be referred to as.

-- Your location, ideally identifying which time zone you are in
+- Your location, ideally identifying which time zone you are in.

-- Your programming background, with links to source code if available
+- Your programming background, with links to source code if available.

 - Your project idea, please see [Projects](#projects) for examples.

 - Your estimated start and end date, ideally from June 1st to August 31st.

 - Your desired payment, see [Payment](#payment) for more information.

+- Any other information you would like to provide.

 RSoC provides more freedom than the GSoC program.
 Any person can participate, on a schedule of their choosing, for the payment of their choosing.